 Over the years of its history, the Center has made many important scientific advances including the development of a major classification scheme for lymphoma (Lukes), the discovery of the jun oncogene (Vogt), the elucidation of links between steroid hormones and breast and prostate cancer (Henderson, Ross, Pike, Bernstein, et al), the development of surgical techniques for orthotopic bladder reconstruction (Skinner), the establishment of the relationships between DNA methylation and cancer (Jones and Laird), the roles of glucose regulated proteins in cancer (Lee), the development of molecular markers for neuroblastoma (Seeger), bladder cancer (Cote) and GI cancers (Lenz), 8q24’s link to prostate and colon cancer (Haiman, Henderson), and the identification of a key genetic mutation in lymphoma development (Lieber).

-Research at USC Norris Comprehensive Cancer Center is organized into five thematic programs (molecular genetics, epigenetics and regulation, tumor microenvironment, cancer epidemiology and cancer control research), five translational research programs (genitourinary cancers, gastrointestinal cancers, women’s cancers, leukemia and lymphoma and a "bridge" program in developmental therapeutics, which acts as a conduit between the thematic and other translational programs).
+Research at USC Norris Comprehensive Cancer Center is organized into five thematic programs (molecular genetics, epigenetics and regulation, tumor microenvironment, cancer epidemiology and cancer control research) and two translational research programs (gastrointestinal cancers and translational and clinical sciences).
 The formal program alignment of the USC Norris Comprehensive Cancer Center members has been carefully determined to promote the Center’s overall goal of fostering collaborative research in the areas of basic, clinical, epidemiological, cancer control, and translational research.

 USC Norris Comprehensive Cancer Center members currently hold research grants totaling $134 million in direct costs, with $53 million of that coming from the NCI.